AaliHaider/banking-fintech/README.md

 # Fintech Banking Application

-This is a NestJS backend application for a fintech banking mobile application.
+This is a NestJS backend application for a fintech banking mobile application by Ali Haider

 ## Setup